Frequently Asked Questions

 In Kent County, nearly 15% of households are food insecure.
 To combat these statistics, NKC provides an array of food programs.

-North Kent Connect has six satellite support pantries located in northern Kent County, which are often more accessible to our clients.
+North Kent Connect has five satellite support pantries located in northern Kent County, which are often more accessible to our clients.

 For more information on the pantries, including locations and hours available, refer to our Support Pantry page.